Treadgold/motivate.ai/DESIGN_RULES.md

     }
 ```

-These design rules ensure consistent, maintainable, and scalable development of Motivate.AI while staying true to its core philosophy of compassionate productivity.
+These design rules have been proven through development of the working desktop and backend components.
+They ensure consistent, maintainable, and scalable development of Motivate.AI while staying true to its core philosophy of compassionate productivity.

+## Implementation Status

+### ✅ Proven Patterns (In Production)
+- **Desktop Threading Architecture**: Queue-based communication prevents GIL errors
+- **Pre-created UI Components**: Instant window opening without creation delays
+- **API Integration with Fallbacks**: Graceful degradation when backend unavailable
+- **Error Recovery Mechanisms**: Auto-restart for failed services
+- **Windows Stability Patterns**: daemon=False threads, proper thread lifecycle

+### 📚 Reference Documentation
+- **desktop/DESIGN_GUIDE.md**: Comprehensive desktop architecture guide
+- **docs/PROJECT_STRUCTURE.md**: Current working project structure
+- **Component READMEs**: Setup and usage for each component

+These patterns have been tested extensively and provide a stable foundation for future development.